cloudfoundry/community/toc/rfc/README.md

 1. Cloud Foundry community members discuss your proposal using both inline comments against your RFC document and the general PR comments section.
 1. As changes are requested and agreed in comments, make the changes in your RFC and push them as new commits.
 1. Stay active in the discussion and encourage and remind other relevant people to participate.
 If you’re unsure who should be involved in a discussion, ask the Leads for relevant working groups or the TOC.
 If you start an RFC it is up to you to engage people to guide it through the process.
+1. Once the proposers are ready and all discussions have taken place they will propse a "motion for final comment period (FCP)" with the proposed outcome (accepted / rejected).
+The FCP will last for 7 days.
-1. Once consensus is reached and approvals given using the Github review system, the PR can be merged.
+1. Once the FCP is proposed, approvals shall be given using the Github review system, the PR can be merged early if there is a majority agreement by the project leads.
 1. When an RFC is accepted, ensure the Cloud Foundry community is made aware of it via Slack using the previously used channels.
 1. An RFC can be rejected.
 This can happen if a consensus isn’t reached, or people agree rejecting it is the right thing to do.
 In this case the PR should be closed with a suitable comment.
 There is no preset time limit for an RFC to be automatically rejected, it must be explicitly acknowledged that a consensus was not reached.
 The proposal author or the TOC should perform the closing of the rejected RFC.